zin-Fu/Zelin-Fu.github.io/_pages/cv.md

 ### **A Privacy-Constrained SER Framework using Transformers and Fibonacci Position Embedding**
 **HACI Lab(NEU) | OU**
 _December 2024 – February 2025_
+- Contributed to the writing and editing of the paper
+- Conducted investigation and data collection to support our method

 ### **Multimodal Personality-aware Depression Detection**
 **HACI Lab(NEU) | OU | CAM | WU | XMU**
 _October 2024 – February 2025_
+- Extracted features from video and audio data using various methods (video: OpenFace, ResNet, DenseNet; audio: MFCCs, Wave2Vec, OpenSmile) to build training and test datasets
+- Developed the pipeline, built model, implemented [baseline code](https://github.com/hacilab/MPDD) for depression detection using both audio and video modalities.
+- Conducted experiments on the dataset, providing baseline accuracy and F1 scores
+- Built and maintained the [challenge website](https://hacilab.github.io/MPDDChallenge.github.io/), managed code, and assisted participants in the community forum.
+- (TODO) Write baseline paper